WCC logo

 To find files that are not directories:

-To find files named "report.txt" and "summary.txt" and delete them:
+To find files named "report.txt" or "summary.txt" and delete them:

 find /path/to/search \( -name report.txt -or -name summary.txt \) -delete